 - during the stage of modeling axiomatic (the core policy model), we are likely to check the expected behavior of the model and rules redundancies.
-E.g. how authorizations are derived from user-role and permission-role assignment, 3.1, - during the stage of defining the role hierarchy, we are likely to check a set of properties.
-E.g. there is no cycle in the hierarchy, or no role inherits the administrator role,
+E.g. how authorizations are derived from user-role and permission-role assignment, administrator role,

+- during the stage of defining the role hierarchy, we are likely to check a set of properties.
+E.g. there is no cycle in the hierarchy, or no role inherits the

 - during the stage of defining user-role and permission-role assignment we are likely query the policy and to check a set of properties.
-E.g there is no two roles which have exactly the same permissions, - during the stage of defining constraints it is interesting to check whether the policy is consistent, in other words if we settled facts violating constraints.
+E.g there is no two roles which have exactly the same permissions,

+- during the stage of defining constraints it is interesting to check whether the policy is consistent, in other words if we settled facts violating constraints.

-Security requirements Reduction into CTGDs Security property that must hold Use proof procedure to check in all RBAC policy instances. implication no role can be senior to itself Security property that must hold Check consistency of policy or in a policy instance. verify if the CTGDs are satisfied no role inherits the administrator role in the database instance Policy management capabilities: queries and data manipulation Process query over the database which users are assigned to role student?
+Security requirements Reduction into CTGDs Security property that must hold Model the property to verify by a single in all RBAC policy instances.
+CTGD and use proof procedure to check implication from axiomatic of RBAC no role can be senior to itself and organizational constraints Check if a policy is consistent Try to derive \perp from the policy by proof procedure Security property that must hold Model the property to verify by a single in a policy instance.
+CTGD and verify if it is satisfied no role inherits the administrator role by the database instance Policy management capabilities: queries and data manipulation Process query over the database which users are assigned to role student?